 - Compilation Re-release: The first CD releases of Surfer Rosa included Come On Pilgrim.

-- Contemptible Cover: Surfer Rosa, with its topless flamenco dancer.
+- Contemptible Cover: Surfer Rosa, with its topless flamenco dancer, though it's pretty tasteful by the standards of this trope.

 - The cover for the "Gigantic" single takes it up a level, with a naked baby.